 Offering both concurrent and dual enrollment, this access provides dramatically discounted tuition costs for our families while acquiring up to two years' worth of college courses.

-Students who qualify for Free/Reduced Lunch or Special Education Services may be eligible for a scholarship from West Allegheny School District.
+Students in need of financial support may apply for a scholarship from West Allegheny School District.